VOLUNTEER REQUIREMENTS AND EXPECTATIONS

 Accommodations

-Most communities will have showers.
-However, you have to realize that a team of volunteers can put significant strain on local resources and plumbing does not always work.
+Most locations will have showers.
+However, a large team of volunteers can put significant strain on local resources and plumbing and or hot water does not always work.
 You do not have a constitutional right to a shower!

 Our volunteers are courteous to hosts and are grateful for what is provided.
 Questions about food or accommodations should be directed to the team leader, who will handle all problems.
 Complaining to community residents or hosts is grounds for dismissal.